Employee rewards and recognition are a critical part of an employee engagement strategy.

 Unstructured recognition is a relatively new concept.
 But it's quickly becoming a popular employee recognition method.
 Companies understand the importance of regular praise for employees to feel valued at work.

 In these modern recognition practices, leaders intentionally create space for spontaneous gestures of appreciation.
 Coworkers are encouraged to offer each other recognition.
-Praise is not something only managers give to employees.
+Praise is not something only managers give to employees, instead, everyone partakes and gives each other recognition.

 Unstructured methods can take many forms; they can be inexpensive to administer or need a small budget.
 An example is an email recognizing the week's top performers, a recognition channel on a chat tool, or a budget distributed to reward employees for accomplishing necessary tasks.